GabrielRavier/epitech-rtype/CONTRIBUTING.md

 pre-commit install --hook-type pre-commit --hook-type commit-msg --hook-type pre-push
 ```

-(Note: this obviously requires that the pre-commit program be installed)
+(Note: this obviously requires that the pre-commit program be installed: under most environments, it can easily be installed using `pip install pre-commit` (although this itself requires pip...))

 ## Guidelines for contributions